thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 # VerAck

 The `verack` message acknowledges a previously-received `version` message, informing the connecting node that it can begin to send other messages.
-The `verack` message has no payload; for an example of a message with no payload, see the [message headers section][section message header].
+The `verack` message has no payload; for an example of a message with no payload, see the [message headers section](core-ref-p2p-network-message-headers).

 # Version